lando/lando/docs/config/backdrop.md

 ### Using Drush

-By default our Backdrop recipe will globally install the [latest version of Drush 8](http://docs.drush.org/en/8.x/install/) as well as the latest version of [Backdrop Drush](https://github.com/backdrop-contrib/drush).
+By default, our Backdrop recipe will globally install the [latest version of Drush 8](http://docs.drush.org/en/8.x/install/) as well as the latest version of [Backdrop Drush](https://github.com/backdrop-contrib/drush).
 This means that you should be able to use `lando drush` out of the box.

 #### Configuring your root directory